bibleexchange/courses/homiletics-2/en/2001_organization-of-biblical-sermons.md

 ## Organization of Biblical Sermons

-### Peter\'s Sermon on the Day of Pentecost, Acts 2:14--41
+### Peter's Sermon on the Day of Pentecost, Acts 2:14--41

-Note that Peter\'s sermon had a textual foundation.
+Note that Peter's sermon had a textual foundation.

 # TEXT: Vs. 17--21 (Quotation from Joel) Joel 2:28--32